stackbit/jamstackthemes/README.md

 date: 2019-08-20 # Enter the date you submitted the theme YYYY-MM-DD
 github_branch: master # Specify the repos default branch
 ssg:
-  - Gridsome # Matches the frontmatter value in `content/ssg/gridsome/_index.md Title`
+  - Gridsome
 cms:
-  - NetlifyCMS
+  - No CMS
 css:
   - Bootstrap
 archetype: